 Call 0800 862 0017

-With type 1 diabetes, the sufferer’s pancreas is unable to produce insulin.
+With type 1 diabetes, your body attacks the cells in your pancreas stopping it from producing any insulin.
 Insulin is a vital hormone that controls the sugar (glucose) levels in your blood.

-Meanwhile, type 2 diabetes is often diagnosed later on in life, usually in people aged 30 or over.
-Unlike type 1 diabetes, type 2 is usually associated with having excess body weight in combination with high blood pressure and/or high cholesterol levels, but there is also a combination of other factors that could be involved, such as genes or miscommunication between the cells in your body.
+Meanwhile, type 2 diabetes is often diagnosed later on in life and unlike type 1 diabetes, type 2 is usually associated with having excess body weight in combination with high blood pressure and/or high cholesterol levels.
+A growing number of children are now being diagnosed with type 2 diabetes.

 In some cases, people with type 2 diabetes are able to ease off the use of medication, if they are able to follow a strict and controlled diet as advised by their doctor.